Posted on November 28, 2018

 Just like purchasing the right electronics can be overwhelming, proper disposal can be as well.
 For a majority of your electronic waste disposal needs, Metro Hazardous Waste Drop-Off in Bondurant can provide you with answers.

-All computers and computer related equipment is accepted including monitors, printers, keyboards, a mouse, scanners, and even laptops free of charge.
-The computers are then reused, de-manufactured, or recycled through Goodwill’s Dell Reconnect Program.
+All computers and computer related equipment is accepted including monitors, printers, keyboards, a mouse, scanners, and even laptops for $.50/lb.
+The computers are then reused, de-manufactured, or recycled.

 Metro Hazardous Waste Drop-Off will also take stereos, VCRs, DVD players, satellite receivers, cable boxes, fax machines, copiers, home phones, gaming systems, and speakers.
 The rate for these and other electronics is $.50 per pound.
 The items are taken to ATEC Recycling, a company that processes electronics that can no longer be used.